 In the 1960s, over the objections of families with relatives buried there, the cemetery was paved over by developers with political connections.
 “One day, they put a big plastic fence around the whole thing and started using earthmoving equipment and moving bodies,” says Julius Zuke.
 A school librarian, Zuke grew up a few blocks from the cemetery, and a couple of years ago he had his students research the site, which has been long forgotten by most of the city.

-The developers claimed that they relocated the cemetery, but as Zuke says, “there was always a suspicion in the neighborhood—did they get all the bodies?”
+The developers claimed that they relocated the cemetery, but as Zuke says, “there was always a suspicion in the neighborhood—did they get all the bodies?

 For more than half a century, Laurel Cemetery was a fixture in Baltimore.
-Behind the wall stood the stately headstones of Rev. Daniel A. Payne, the first African-American president of an American college, and Alexander Wayman, a prominent bishop of the A.M.E.
+Behind the wall stood the stately headstones of the Reverend Daniel A. Payne, the first African-American president of an American college, and Alexander Wayman, a prominent bishop of the A.M.E.
 Church.
 Cabell Calloway, whose descendants include the famous bandleader Cab Calloway, was buried there, along with many of the city’s upper class of lawyers, politicians, and clergymen.

 The obituaries of people buried in Laurel Cemetery, which appeared in the Afro American, contain a world of local history.
 The people buried there included Samuel Owings, “the first colored job printer in the city,” Isaac Jones, “a well known public cook,” and J. Murray Ralph, “one of the few intimates of the late Frederick Douglass.”
 There was Mary L. Creditt, “one of the first members of the old First African Baptist Church,” “Ol” Hebron, “one of the best known men about town,” and Samuel E. Young, who “had probably fed more people than any other caterer in Baltimore.”
 One of the saddest stories was of Myrtle A. Press, an 11-year-old girl killed by a car on her way to church.
 Many of the people buried at Laurel were born farther south, before the Civil War and the abolition of slavery.
-One section was set aside for Civil War veterans, 240 in all.
+One section was set aside for Civil War veterans—240 in all.

 But by the 1920s the grace and beauty of the graveyard had started to decline.
-Complaints started appearing in local papers.
+Complaints began to appear in local papers.
 City ash trucks were using the cemetery as a dumping ground, and in 1923 the Afro American reported that the cemetery “was in a deplorable state.”
 Neighbors had even found cattle knocking over gravestones inside the gates.
 As the city grew, white families moved into new homes built along the cemetery edge, and they started turning their refuse pails over their backyard fences.
 In 1929, a photographer for the Afro American snapped a picture of an old refrigerator, an outdoor toilet, and other trash littered among the tombstones.

 Although the Laurel Cemetery Company had assured its customers and their families that the resting places would not be disturbed in perpetuity, its owners were not prepared to provide that care.
 (Few cemeteries created in the 19th century were.)
 By 1924 the company owed enough in back taxes that the city tried sell off a section of the cemetery, ignoring the inconvenient fact that 200 people were buried there.
 In 1930, the owners tried to raise capital by turning one corner into a gasoline station.
 In both cases, protests from the community stopped the sales, and soon a group of lot owners formed an association to protect the cemetery.